-This information explains what to expect on the day your friend or family member is having surgery at Memorial Sloan Kettering (MSK).
+This information explains what to expect on the day your friend or family member is having surgery at Memorial Sloan Kettering’s (MSK) main hospital.

 Before the Surgery

-When the operating room (OR) is ready, the surgical team will take the patient there.
+When the operating room (OR) is ready, a member of the surgical team will come to escort the patient into the OR.
 They will prepare the patient for surgery, which can take 15 to 90 minutes.
 Then, the surgery will begin.

 Please remember the following:

-- Do not bring food or drinks into the waiting area or the PSC.
-Patients are not allowed to eat before their surgery or procedure.
+- Do not bring food or drinks to the waiting area.
+Patients are not allowed to eat or drink before their surgery or procedure

 - Our patients are at high risk for infection.
 Please do not visit if you have any cold or flu symptoms (fever, sneezing, sniffles, or a cough).
 We may ask you to wear a mask if there are any concerns about your health.

-- If the patient brought any valuables, such as a cell phone, iPod, iPad, etc., please keep them safe for him or her during surgery.
+- If the patient brought any valuables, such as a cell phone, iPod, or iPad, please keep them safe for them during surgery.

-- Sometimes, surgeries are delayed.
+- Sometimes, surgeries may be delayed.
 We make every effort to tell you when this happens.

 During the Surgery

-After the patient is taken to the OR, please wait in the main lobby on the 1st floor.
-While you are waiting, here are some things you can do:
+After the patient is taken to the OR, please wait in the main lobby on the 1st floor, where you will be updated by the nurse liaison.
+While you’re waiting, here are some things you can do:

 - The coat-check room is located at the bottom of the escalator on the ground level.
-It is open Monday through Friday from 11:00 am to 4:00 pm.
+It’s open Monday through Friday from 11:00 am to 4:00 pm.

 - Wireless Internet access is available in most areas of the hospital.
-You can also use the computers in the rooms off the main lobby.
+The wifi network name is MSK_guest.
+You can also use the computers in the room off the main lobby.

 - Please be courteous and mindful of others while using your cell phone.
 Use the designated area to accept and make calls on your cell phone.
 It may be useful to bring your phone charger to the hospital.

 - The Mary French Rockefeller All Faith Chapel is an interfaith chapel located in room M106 near the main lobby on the 1st floor.
-It is open at all times for meditation and prayer.
+It’s open at all times for meditation and prayer.

 - The Patient Recreation Pavilion is open daily from 9:00 am to 8:00 pm for patients and their visitors.
 Children are allowed in the pavilion as long as they are supervised by an adult.
-Arts and crafts, a library, an outdoor terrace, and scheduled entertainment events are available in this area.
+The pavilion has arts and crafts, a library, an outdoor terrace, and scheduled entertainment events.
 To get to the pavilion, take the M elevators to the 15th floor.

 A nurse liaison will keep you updated on the progress of surgery.
-He or she will:
+They will:

 - Give you information about the patient.